scottmtraver/HighPeakPublicSite/README.md

 # High Peak Solutions - Public Site

-High Peak Solutions - Software Consultancy is a software consultancy owned and operated by Scott Traver
+High Peak Solutions - Software Consultant is a software consultancy owned and operated by Scott Traver

 This is the public company site source